-- Members shall respect the right of their client/patient to question or refuse any form of treatment.
+- Members shall respect the right of their client to question or refuse any form of treatment.

-- Members shall ensure that their clients/patients are provided with clear information and that they understand the protocols recommended by the practitioner, including the preparations/remedies, the purpose of each remedy and the recommended dosing and
+- Members shall ensure that their clients are provided with clear information and that they understand the protocols recommended by the practitioner, including the preparations/remedies, the purpose of each remedy and the recommended dosing and administration of remedies.

-- Members shall obtain prior consent to consult with a client/patient under the age of 16 from their parent, or legal guardian if none is present during the consultation.
+- Members shall obtain prior consent to consult with a client under the age of 16 from their parent or legal guardian if none is present during the consultation.

-- Members shall ensure that their fee schedule is posted publicly and that the client/patient is fully aware of all fees and costs associated with a consultation prior to proceeding with the consultation.
+- Members shall ensure that their fee schedule is posted publicly and that the client is fully aware of all fees and costs associated with a consultation prior to proceeding with the consultation.

-- Members shall conduct consultations in such a way as to evaluate completely and competently each client/patient at each consultation.
+- Members shall conduct consultations in such a way as to evaluate completely and competently each client at each consultation.

-- Members shall keep clear and comprehensive records of each consultation in accordance with the requirements of their specific modality, to include, but not be limited to name, address, contact details and occupation of client/patient; date of consultation; presenting complaint/s; past and family history; relevant lifestyle history; details of previous treatments and current medications; known allergies; if relevant, findings from lab results, pathology tests or other investigations; and the practitioner recommendations for the client/patient.
+- Members shall keep clear and comprehensive records of each consultation in accordance with the requirements of their specific modality, which may include: name, address, contact details and occupation of client; date of consultation; presenting complaint/s; past and family history; relevant lifestyle history; details of previous treatments and current medications; known allergies; if relevant, findings from lab results, pathology tests or other investigations; and the practitioner recommendations for the client.

-- Members shall preserve and maintain client/patient records in accordance with the OHA guidance document.
+- Members shall preserve and maintain client records in accordance with the OHA guidance document.